epsi1on/LightNetMatrix/README.md

 m[3, 4] = 1.23;                  // sets the member at 3'rd row and 4'th column to 1.23
 Matrix inv = m.Inverse();        // computes inverse of m into inv double det = m.Determinant();    // computes determinant of m into det
 ```

+All you have to do is to copy code inside [Matrix.cs file](/LightNetMatrix/Matrix.cs) into your codes and go!

 #Features
 - Reasonable Performance